Louisiana high school senior awarded record-breaking $9M in scholarships, 125 college offers

 Dennis Barnes, a student at the International High School of New Orleans, is celebrating his success after being accepted into 125 colleges and universities and receiving more than $9 million in scholarships.

-The Marrero native’s success tops the previous record holder, also from Louisiana.
-In 2019, a senior from Lafayette cashed in with $8.7 million from colleges across the nation, recognized by the Guinness Book of World Records.
+The Marrero native’s achievement tops that of the previous record holder, who is also from Louisiana.
+In 2019, a senior from Lafayette, Louisiana cashed in with $8.7 million from colleges across the nation, recognized by the Guinness Book of World Records.
+The school is now working with Guinness officials to confirm the record.

 When asked for advice for future seniors, Barnes said, “The road to a successful future is to plan ahead, network with the collegiate partners, and know that If you can see your vision, you can achieve your goal.”

 The big question now — where will Barnes study?
-He says he will announce his decision on Monday, May 2.
-Until then, he says his goal is to make it to $10 million.
+He says he will announce his decision on May 2.
+Until then, he says his goal is to make it to $10 million in scholarship funds.